 4. ASUS GT-AC5300

 Performance-wise the AC5300 does not disappoint.
 Speed drops with increasing distance are not too drastic, and the router has pretty good coverage.
 It does have somewhat of slow performance in file transfer tests over the network.
 However, the 5 GHz band performance is among the best in the business.
 On top of that, you can add more ASUS routers to create your own mesh network.
-There have been some issues reported due to the firmware and the fact that you may need to install third-party firmware to utilize the full performance of the router.
-Most of those issues have been ironed out by now making the ASUS ROG GT-AC5300 one of the best gaming routers in the market.
+There have been some issues reported due to the firmware and the fact that you may need to install third-party firmware to utilize the router’s full performance.
+Most of those issues have been ironed out by now, making the ASUS ROG GT-AC5300 one of the market’s best gaming routers.

 - Pros: Excellent speeds; Good set of software features

 |Features||Tri-band (2.4 + 5 + 5); 8 antennas; MU-MIMO; 1.8 GHz quad-core CPU; Game First priority; Link Aggregation; Airtime Fairness; Works with Amazon Alexa|